 This is a kind of respect that is fundamentally lacking in emotionally abusive relationships, where the freedom and independence of one partner are typically subordinated to the whims of the other.

 Appraisal Respect completes the vector of where the notion of respect is going in any given relationship.
-Appraisal respect is contingent up the ability to exert and receive influence.
+Appraisal respect is contingent on the ability to exert and receive influence.
 It describes the “give and take” of marriage.
 Appraisal respect is an indication of the quality of attachment in the marital bond.
-The more securely attached the couple is to one another, the greater the degree of Appraisal Respect.
+The more securely attached the couple is to one another, the higher the degree of Appraisal Respect.